 Yes, but please note that there is only one space available for Organizer Name & Organizer Email in the idea submission form.
 Please fill in the information for the individual who will be the organizer and the participant in the actual SOCAP session.
 They will be responsible as SOCAP’s contact for the idea.

 How many sessions will SOCAP Open have at the conference?

 SOCAP traditionally hosts 150+ sessions of various types at our flagship event in San Francisco.
-About 20% of our content (25-30 sessions) comes from SOCAP Open, and our programming team develops additional content independent of SOCAP Open.
-This is our fifth year democratizing the programming of the event and we are excited to see what emerges here for SOCAP17!
+About 30% of our content (~45 sessions) comes from SOCAP Open, and our programming team develops additional content independent of SOCAP Open.
+This is our sixth year democratizing the programming of the event and the quality and quantity of the submissions keeps rising!